blair-c/rivals.academy/content/lectures/pomme-tech/index.md

 ## Fair Momentum Boost

-When Pomme uses Forward Air she gets pushed to the opposite direction she’s facing, granting her a unique movement option that she can use while jumping or floating.
-This momentum boost is applied on top of Pomme’s current horizontal speed, so it has more or less effect based on your current speed, similar to Orcane’s Fair.
-Using Fair while moving forward you will barely push you back, while it while moving backwards it will push you back a lot more.
+Pomme's Forward Air pushes her backwards, granting her a unique movement option that she can use while jumping or floating.
+Its momentum boost is applied on top of Pomme’s current horizontal speed, so it has more or less effect based on your current speed, similar to Orcane’s Fair.
+Using Fair while moving forward will barely push you back, whereas using it while moving backwards will push you back a lot more.

 {{< video fair-boost-momentum >}}